YisuanZ/biomolecule-al-decipher/README.md

 ```bash
 python ./src/evaluation.py
 ```
-Once the scipt is over, the plots will be stroed in the `./result/calibration` directory.
+Once the script is completed, the plots will be stored in the `./result/calibration` directory.